 Strength training can be done at home or in the gym.
 Common choices may include:

 - Body weight.
 You can do many exercises with little or no equipment.
-Try pushups, pullups, planks and leg squats.
+Try pushups, pullups, planks, lunges and squats.

 - Resistance tubing.
 Resistance tubing is inexpensive, lightweight tubing that provides resistance when stretched.
-You can choose from many types of resistance tubes in nearly any sporting goods store.
+You can choose from many types of resistance tubes in nearly any sporting goods store or online.

 - Free weights.
 Barbells and dumbbells are classic strength training tools.
 If you don't have weights at home, you can use soup cans.
 Other options can include using medicine balls or kettle bells.

 - Weight machines.
 Most fitness centers offer various resistance machines.
 You can invest in weight machines for use at home, too.